List of typefaces designed by Frederic Goudy: Career

 The first page of Goudy's book Elements of Lettering (1922), exemplifying his interest in the history of printing.
 The book was typeset by his wife Bertha Goudy in his font Kennerley Old Style and printed by his friend Mitchell Kennerley.

 Unlike most type designers of the metal type era, Goudy worked as an independent designer not permanently employed by any one company, giving him particular latitude to work on his own projects.
 He generally avoided sans-serif designs, though he did create the nearly sans-serif Copperplate Gothic, inspired by engraved letters, early in his career and a few others later.
 As an independent artist and consultant, Goudy needed to undertake a large range of commissions to survive, and sought patronage from companies (and, especially later in life, universities) who would commission a typeface for their own printing and advertising.
 This led to him producing a large range of designs on commission, and promoting his career through talks and teaching.
 As a result, many of his designs may look somewhat similar to modern readers.

 Goudy's career took place at a time of progress in printing technology.
 New pantograph engraving technology made it easier to rapidly engrave matrices), the moulds in which metal type would be cast or the punches used to stamp them in copper.
 This gave much cleaner results than pre-pantograph punches, which had to be carefully hand-carved at the size of the desired letter, with less difficulty and the ability to prepare designs more easily from large plan drawings.
+As Douglas McMurtrie wrote in 1924 in a book to which Goudy wrote the preface: